EXJUSTICE/GRAB_SEA_CVChallenge/README.md

 The criteria for performance were as follows

-..*Accuracy
+* Accuracy
-..*Precision
+* Precision
-..*Recall
+* Recall
-..*Speed/performance (derived from discussions with judges during opening ceremony)
+* Speed/performance (derived from discussions with judges during opening ceremony)